HAC-2020/Project_CoVID/README.md

 ### Instructions for use

 There is no such instruction for using the website .
-It is user frinedly.
+It is user friendly.

 HOPE YOU GUYS LIKE THIS.
 THANK YOU!